Encyclopedia entry

 Oliver Mackman · Editorial director · Best Business Loans Ltd (16833937)

-MOTS-c (Mitochondrial Open Reading frame of the Twelve S rRNA-c) is a 16-amino-acid peptide encoded inside mitochondrial DNA, first characterised by the Cohen lab at USC in 2015.
-Preclinical literature suggests roles in metabolic regulation, insulin sensitivity, exercise capacity and late-life healthspan in mouse models.
-No human clinical trials have been published.
-In the UK it is sold by research-peptide retailers under "research use only, not for human or animal consumption" and is widely discussed in the longevity and biohacker community.
-PeptideClear publishes encyclopedia commentary only and does not endorse human use.
+MOTS-c is a 16-amino-acid peptide encoded inside mitochondrial DNA, first characterised by the Cohen lab at USC in 2015.
+Roughly 200 preclinical papers describe roles in metabolic regulation, insulin sensitivity and late-life healthspan in mouse models.
+No human RCTs of exogenous MOTS-c administration have been published.

 Key publications